Beinsezii/ColorTransform/README.md

 It's basically just a bunch of colorspace transformation algorithms stored in a .py file.

 ### Current Status
-Conversions between sRGB, linear RGB, CIE XYZ, CIE Lab, and CIE Lch are present.
+Conversions between sRGB (int, float, and hex), linear RGB, CIE XYZ, CIE Lab, and CIE Lch are present.

+Additional functions to check clipping are now also available.

 ## Description
 No, it's really just a file of like 20 color conversion functions.